 Few things are more enjoyable to me than being able to research and write about a talented film personality, and Denzel Washington certainly filled that bill!

-I would very much love to do more such work as the lives and impact of certain individuals are fascinating to me.
+I would very much love to do more young adult non-fiction as the lives and impact of certain individuals are fascinating to me.